FlorianRappl/piral-webpack-tools/README.md

 Plugin for the `piral-cli`.
 Adds command line options to debug or build using webpack.

-Integrates webpack for debugging and building **pilets**.
+Integrates webpack for debugging and building **pilets** and **Piral instances**.
 You can customize the webpack config or use any webpack plugin you'd like to.

-> In the future this plugin may support **Piral instances**, too.

 ## Installation